IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 <img class="portrait portrait--xxl" src="/assets/images/portrait-paul-lloyd.jpg" alt="Paul Lloyd's prtrait"/>

-I’m an <a class="link link--special" href="https://paulrobertlloyd.com" target="_blank" rel="noopener">independent graphic designer and frontend web developer</a> based in Brighton, England.
+I’m an <a class="link link--special" href="https://paulrobertlloyd.com" target="_blank" rel="noopener noreferrer">independent graphic designer and frontend web developer</a> based in Brighton, England.
 I help responsible organisations like the Guardian, UNICEF and Mozilla create purposeful digital products.

 ## When you started developing, what were some common mistakes you made along the way?